UCA SA Screening & Authority process

 The online application and information is available by clicking above.

-If you tick "Requesting Organisation" to verify your identity, please download the 100 Point Identification Form below and complete with a Minister, member of Church Council, or member of ministry/office staff (more information is available on the form itself).
+If you tick "Requesting Organisation" to verify your identity, please download the 100 Point Identification Form below and complete with a Minister, member of Church Council, or member of ministry/office staff (more information is available below).

 100 Point Identity Verification Form (142 kb PDF)

-- You and the Safe Church Unit will receive email advice of your clearance status- ‘update’ and/or finalised.
+- You and the Synod will receive email advice of your clearance status- ‘update’ and/or finalised.

-- Forward this information to your Safe Church Congregation Liaison for recording by the Church Council.
+- You will need to forward the confirmation email to your Safe Church Congregation Liaison for recording on behalf of your Church Council.

 Safe Church Congregation Liaisons have been emailed the following updates:

 Safe Church - New Screening Checks (1) (26 June 2019)